-Capital Projects Fund: The Capital Projects Fund is used to account for monies used for the acquisition or construction of major capital facilities (buildings, roads, etc.) other than those financed by other dedicated funds, such as the Community Preservation Act Fund or Chapter 90 Highway Funds.
-In addition to "projects," the Town's Capital Projects Fund also accounts for capital outlay for items purchased pursuant to the town's capital plan, such as Departmental Equipment.
-The source of funding for this fund is primarily proceeds from the Town's issuance of bonds, but may also be derived from private sources, grants, or transfers from other Town funds.
+Capital Project Funds: The Capital Project Funds are used to account for monies used for the acquisition or construction of major capital facilities (buildings, roads, etc.) other than those financed by other dedicated funds, such as the Community Preservation Act Fund or Chapter 90 Highway Funds.
+In addition to "projects," the Town's Capital Project Funds also account for capital outlay for items purchased pursuant to the town's capital plan, such as Departmental Equipment.
+The source of funding for these funds are primarily proceeds from the Town's issuance of bonds, but may also be derived from private sources, grants, or transfers from other Town funds.